Bukit Timah

 What do expats in Bukit Timah appreciate most about the local culture?

 "Expats in Bukit Timah, often appreciate the local culture's emphasis on family and community.
 They admire the respect for elders and the importance of maintaining strong familial ties.
 They also appreciate the local food culture, which is a blend of Chinese, Malay, Indian, and Western influences, offering a wide variety of flavors and dishes.
 The local festivals and celebrations, such as Chinese New Year, Hari Raya Puasa, and Deepavali, are also highly appreciated for their vibrancy and the sense of unity they foster.
 Expats also value the locals' warm hospitality and friendliness, making them feel welcomed and at home.
 The cleanliness and safety of the area, as well as the efficient public transportation system, are also highly appreciated.
-Lastly, the blend of modernity and tradition in Bukit Timah, with its high-end shopping malls and historic sites, offers a unique cultural experience that many expats find appealing," wrote a member in Bukit Timah.
+Lastly, the blend of modernity and tradition in Bukit Timah, with its high-end shopping malls and historic sites, offers a unique cultural experience that many expats find appealing," commented one expat who made the move to Bukit Timah.

 What do expats find most challenging?